 - 1. Auxins are responsible for initiating as well as promoting cell division and cell elongation - 2.
 Auxins initiate the formation of roots in cuttings. - 3.
-Auxins prolong dormancy; induce fruiting and prevent fruit dropping. - 4.
+Auxins prolong dormancy; induce fruiting and prevent, fruit dropping. - 4.
 Auxins are responsible for the germination of seeds and for the growth of plant organs. - 5.
 Some chemicals bring about the shortening of the internodes.

-- 6. Some prevent lodging of plants (i.e. falling down of plants due to an excessive elongation and softening of cells in the basal internodes) and cause them to grow stiff, woody and erect. - 7.
+- 6. Some prevent lodging of plants (i.e. falling down of plants: due to an excessive elongation and softening of cells in the basal internodes) and cause them to grow stiff, woody and erect. - 7.
 Auxins are sometimes responsible for inhibiting the development of lateral buds. - 8.
 Auxins have the effect of breaking the dormancy of bulbs, tubers etc. - 9.
 Auxins generally delay or inhibit flower production but in some cases promote flowering. - 10.
-Auxins produce parthenocarpic fruits or seedless fruits. - 11.
-Certain synthetic substances like 2-4-D (Dichloro phenoxyacetic acid) and 2-2-D (2-2 Dichloro propionic acid) are used in the eradication of weeds.
+Auxins produce parthenocarpic fruits or seedless fruits. - Solution States and States and

-12. Auxins play an important role in the movement of plant organs in response to light, gravity etc.
+12. Auxins play an important role in the movement of plantorgans in response to light, gravity etc.

 Recently another important growth hormone called Gibbcrellin has been discovered.
-It brings about a rapid and excessive elongation of the stem.
+It brings about a rapid and excessive clongation of the stem.
 In Japan, the farmers noticed that certain diseased rice plants grew abnormally thin and tall.
 They called the disease as "Bakanae or foolish seedling disease" It is then found that the disease is due to the infection of a fungus called Gibberella fujikuroi.
-In 1938, Japanese Scientists isolated two active principles from this fungus and called them Gibberellin A and Gibberellin B. Later British and American scientists obtained another compound from the cultures of this fungus and called it Gibberellic acid.
+In 1938, Japanese Scientists isolated two active principles from this fungus and called them Gibberellin A and Gibberellin B. Later British and American scientists obtained another compound from the cultures of this fungus and called it.
+Gibberellic acid.
 The commercial gibberellin is a mixture of all the three chemicals named above.